igotnextofficial/IGNFrontend/notes.md

 ## Current To do List
-- [] make sure all forms are submitting their data correctly
+### High Priority
+    - [] protect register-mentor page so only admin can access
+    - [] set up forgot password
+    - [] Add specialties list for mentors.
+    - [] Learn more underneath the mentor card should link to the mentor profile page which will include the fee they charge.
     - [] set up 404 page
     - [] Add calendly or some sort of scheduling system for mentors, check google api
     - [] genre list needs to be set up on the backend so when a user is pulled in so is the genre i can handle this on the shieldAuthService.
+    - [] Artist edit profile should show a count so users know how long their bio can be and the like.
+    - [] make sure all forms are submitting their data correctly

+    ### Low Priority
+    - [] Once the session happens their should be a list of past sessions for the users to view. ?
+(What is the benefits?)
+    - [] in the dropdown, account should be changed to edit-profile
     - [] consider allowing number in username lol it looks tacky plus would an artist be named <artist-name>123? lol
-- [] Artist edit profile shoild show a count so users know how long their bio can be and the like.
-- [] in the dropdown, account should be changed to edit-profile
     - [] Find a mentor page needs to be adjusted to pull in the mentors from the db (this data should be cached.)
-- [] Learn more underneath the mentor card should link to the mentor profile page which will include the fee they charge.
-- [] set up forgot password
-- []drop down for account holder does not go to new page unless texst is clicked directly, fix

 ## Upcoming updates